nickmvincent/cmpt120_fall2024/other_content/week13_more_practice/readme.md

 <details><summary>Correct answer</summary>a</details>

-Here’s a "green screen replacement" question using very basic Python:

 ---

 ### 7. **Green Screen Pixel Replacement**

 The following function replaces the green pixels in an image with pixels from a background image.
 It processes pixel-by-pixel using very basic Python (no modules) but has a missing line.
+Note that this function constructs a new array to return in the function -- it does not modify the arguments.
 Choose the correct snippet to replace `???`:

 ```python
 def replace_green_screen(foreground, background):